Deformations of Coisotropic Submanifolds in Jacobi Manifolds: Deformations of coisotropic submanifolds in Jacobi manifolds

 Assume that $\Lambda_J$ is fiber-wise entire.
 Then the Taylor expansions in $t$, around $t = 0$, of $J^{ab} \circ ts$, $J^{ai} \circ ts$, and $J^{ij} \circ ts$ converge for all $t$'s, in particular for $t = 1$.
-It immediately follows that the series in the rhs of (\ref{eq:MC_Taylor}) converges as well.
+It immediately follows that the series in the right hand side of~(\ref{eq:MC_Taylor}) converges as well.
 This proves the ``only if'' part of the proposition (cf.~the proof of the analogous proposition in \cite{SZ2012}).

-For the ``if part'' of the proposition assume that the series in the rhs of (\ref{eq:MC_Taylor}) converges for all $s$.
-First of all, locally, we can choose $s$ to be ``constant'' wrt~coordinates $(x^i, y^a)$.
+For the ``if part'' of the proposition assume that the series in the right hand side of~(\ref{eq:MC_Taylor}) converges for all $s$.
+First of all, locally, we can choose $s$ to be ``constant'' with respect to~coordinates $(x^i, y^a)$.
 Then $s^a_i = 0$ and (\ref{eq:MC_Taylor}) reduces to

 Since $s$ is arbitrary, (\ref{Taylor}) shows that the $J^{ab}$'s are entire on any straight line through the origin in the fibers of $NS$.
 Since the Taylor series of the restriction to such a straight line is the same as the restriction of the Taylor series, we conclude that the $J^{ab}$'s are fiber-wise entire.
-Now, fix values $i_0, a_0$ for the indexes $i,a$ respectively, and choose $s$ so that $s^a_i = \delta_i^{i_0}\delta_{a_0}^a$ to see that the $J^{a i_0}$'s are fiber-wise entire for all $a, i_0$.
+Now, fix values $i_0, a_0$ for the indexes $i,a$ respectively, and choose $s$ so that $s^a_i = \delta_i^{i_0}\delta_{a_0}^a$ to see that the $J^{a_0 i_0}$'s are fiber-wise entire for all $a_0, i_0$.
 One can prove that the $J^{ij}$'s are fiber-wise entire in a similar way.
 This concludes the proof. \end{proof}